Altria's $13B Juul investment has lost 95% of its value

 WASHINGTON (AP) — Cigarette maker Altria’s $13-billion investment in the troubled vaping company Juul has gone up in smoke — now worth less than 5% of its original value as U.S. regulators move to ban its e-cigarettes.

-Altria slashed the value of its Juul investment by more than $1.1 billion Thursday, pegging its new value at $450 million as it reported second-quarter earnings.
+Altria slashed the value of its Juul investment again Thursday, pegging its value at under $500 million as it reported second-quarter earnings.
 Previously, the Marlboro maker had valued its stake in the company at $1.6 billion.

-Despite the losses Altria said it would maintain its investment deal with Juul, including an agreement not to sell competing vaping products.
+Despite the losses Altria said it was maintaining its investment deal with Juul, including an agreement not to market competing vaping products.

 “At this time, we continue to believe that these investment rights are beneficial to us,” Altria said in a prepared statement.